 6. Welcoming New Partners:

 This is another important clause to include in the operating agreement?
 What if your business expands and you wish to include more partners in it?
 This clause will include the conditions of sharing, responsibility and other things for new partners in the business.
 There should definitely be a provision for protecting the integrity and value of the old partners when writing this section.

 This is the ultimate and one of the most important clauses that should definitely go into your partnership agreement.
 What will happen if one of the partners decides to leave or is forced to leave or has to leave for some reasons?
 The beginning of the partnership, when all partners are in agreement, is the best time to constitute an exit strategy so that there are no arguments when the actual time comes, and the matter can be resolved peacefully.
 This should include the process of selling/distributing the shares of the said partner, replacing their position if required and/or dissolving the partnership.

 Well Worth the Time and Effort

-Indeed, building up a partnership agreement takes some time and some cash, however, it’s certainly justified regardless of the significant serenity to know you and your partners are in agreement and have similar desires and understanding about how your business will work.
+Indeed, building up a big and small business partnership agreement takes some time and some cash, however, it’s certainly justified regardless of the significant serenity to know you and your partners are in agreement and have similar desires and understanding about how your business will work.
 After a few discourses and just a little-printed material, you’ll have an agreement that can spare you from potential fights in court and huge issue later on.

 Do you have all these clauses in your business agreement?
 Do you have anything else to add?
 Feel free to share your thoughts in the comment box below.